primeroIMS/primero/docker/README.md

 PRIMERO_SECRET_KEY_BASE - Required.
 A secure random number.
 To generate, can use the command `LC_ALL=C < /dev/urandom tr -dc '_A-Z-a-z-0-9' | head -c"${1:-32}"`

-PRIMERO_RUN_CONFIG_SCRIPTS - Optional, but recommended.
-Values can be `true|false`.
-If `true`, the application will attempt to create and migrate the database.
-Only set this to `true` when you want to apply new migrations or update the configuration from seeds.

 PRIMERO_CONFIGURATION_FILE - Optional.
-If you would like to run a custom configuration instead of the default application seeds when you have set `PRIMERO_RUN_CONFIG_SCRIPTS=true`, you need to bindmount a path on the application container that contains the script.
+If you would like to run a custom configuration instead of the default application seeds, you need to bindmount a path on the application container that contains the script.
-The default value is `/primero-configuration/load_configuration.rb` where `/primero-configuration` is bind mounted from the host system.
+The recommended value is `/primero-configuration/load_configuration.rb` where `/primero-configuration` is bind mounted from the host system.
-Run `CONFIGURATION_PATH=/path/to/root/config/dir ./compose.prod.sh up -d` to start the containers with a custom configuration mounted

 APP_ROOT - file path - this is where Primero gets copied to in the app container.
 Default is `strv/primero/application`.
 Changing this parameter has not been tested.